-- A. Length of games: - i.
+A. Length of games:

+- i.
 No new inning may begin after 7:30pm. - ii.
-No new batter may come to the plate after 8:00pm - iii.
+No new batter may come to the plate after 8:00pm. - iii.
 For Minors games: No new inning may begin after two hours have elapsed unless the game is a tie game and not the last inning.
 If the home team is leading and at bat, and the two-hour limit is reached, the umpire shall end the game and declare the home team the winner. - iv.
-For Majors games: there is no time limit on games aside from bylaws 6.2.A.i.&ii. listed above.

-- B. Playing Time.
-Each rostered player present at the start of the game will participate in each game for a minimum of nine (9) defensive outs and bat at least one (1) time. - i.
+For Majors games: there is no time limit on games aside from bylaws 6.2(A)(i-ii) listed above. - B. Playing Time: Each rostered player present at the start of the game will participate on defense in each game for a minimum of nine (9) defensive outs.
+Batting orders will include each rostered player present at the start of the game and will run in continuous order, as per the Little League Rulebook. - i.
 If a game concludes after four innings, for instance, by virtue of the 10-run rule, all players are required to have played at least six (6) defensive outs, and to have batted one (1) time. - ii.
-PENALTY: the player(s) involved shall start the next scheduled game, play any previous requirement not completed, and the requirement for this game before being removed.
+PENALTY: the player(s) involved shAll-Start the next scheduled game, play any previous requirement not completed, and the requirement for this game before being removed.
 The manager will be subject to disciplinary action by the League's Code of Conduct Committee, in accordance with the official regulations and playing rules of Little League Baseball.
 If the violation is determined to be intentional, the manager will be subject to more severe disciplinary action by the League's Code of Conduct Committee, also in accordance with the official regulations and playing rules of Little League Baseball.
 However, forfeiture of a game may not be invoked.

-C. Adult Involvement During Games.
+C. Adult Involvement During Games:

 - For the benefit of the adults and for the safety of the players, at least two adult coaches must be used during all games and practice games.
 Managers violating this rule will be subject to disciplinary action by the League's Code of Conduct Committee. - ii.
 As per Official Playing Rule 4.05, at least one adult coach must be present in the dugout at all times.
 The dugout is defined as the covered bench area.
-If necessary, a player may serve as a base coach in order to keep an adult coach in the dugout at all times. - iii.
+If necessary, a player may serve as a base coach in order to keep an adult coach in the dugout at all times - iii.
 As per Official Playing Rule 3.17, no one except eligible players in uniform, a manager, and not more than two coaches shall occupy the bench or dugout.
 However, during pre-game warm-ups, and specifically for the lower divisions, teams are allowed extra adult help in order to conduct timely and efficient warm-ups.
 The total number of adults participating in the warm-ups shall not exceed 3 for Majors, 5 for Minors, and 7 for AA, A and T-Ball divisions.
 As always, all adults that expect to be in regular contact with players shall pass the required background checks. - iv.
 Coaches cannot coach outside of the field area i.e. in the stands or behind the fencing.

-D. Scorekeepers.
+D. Scorekeepers: